 Live Green Lexington

-We are the environmental go-to people for the City of Lexington.
+We are the go-to environmental people for the City of Lexington.
 It’s our job to let you know what the city is doing to protect and improve the environment and how you can help.

 Our team is part of the Department of Environmental Quality and Public Works, which consists of the divisions of Waste Management, Water Quality (stormwater and sanitary sewers), Environmental Services, Traffic Engineering, Building Inspection, Engineering and Streets & Roads.